Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 ### View Zoro Consulting's full report [here](Zoro%20Consulting%20Report.pdf).

+In the full report, Zoro Consulting provides recommendations with supporting analysis, including model results, key actuarial assumptions, sensitivity testing, risks, limitations, and ethical considerations.

 ---

 ### Executive Summary

-Zoro Consulting (Zoro) has been engaged by SuperLife to develop a health incentive program aligning with their longer-term life insurance offerings, which will mutually benefit customers and SuperLife.
+SuperLife, a major life insurance carrier in Lumaria, has engaged Zoro Consulting to facilitate product development by comparing findings between their internal product development team and an external independent consulting team.
 Zoro is proposing a preventative health screening rewards-based program, which consists of a mobile application to provide individualised recommendations on health screenings appropriate for each policyholder, and reimbursement for successful completion of such screenings.
 While Zoro's findings support the implementation of the